urol-e5/protocols/2020-01-07-Cell_Density-Protocol.md

 	- Clean cytometer as before with DI water.
 Clean glass pipet with a tube of DI water.
 	- Repeat above steps twice more for 6 total counts.
 	- *Note: Each count should count the same number of the nine large squares.
 For example, if the first count for sample X requires 3 squares to reach 100 squares, 3 squares should be counted on all subsequent counts for sample X.*
-	- Make sure average # of cells/square is consistent (calculate std dev and coefficient of variation- should be less than 15%).
+	- Make sure average # of cells/square is consistent (calculate coefficient of variation of counts in a sample- should be less than 15%).
 	- Multiply # of cells/square by 10^4 and the dilution factor to get cells/mL.
+	- Multiply by homogenate volume to get total cells.
-Normalize to surface area to get cell/surface area.
+	- Normalize to surface area to get cells/surface area.

 4. <a name="References"></a> **References**